 Day Eight — Pima Air & Space Museum and Tubac

-This morning we tour the Pima Air & Space Museum, featuring over 300 historical aircrafts from a Wright Flyer to a 787 Dreamliner.
+This morning we tour the Pima Air & Space Museum, featuring over 300 historic aircraft from a Wright Flyer to a 787 Dreamliner.
 At the lovely village of Tubac, first established by the Spanish in 1752, we stroll the meandering streets filled with numerous galleries, studios and gift shops.
-Later, we visit Mission San Xavier del Bac, the 17th-century Spanish mission known as “The White Dove of the Desert,” with its imposing dome, lofty towers and graceful spires.
+Later, we visit Mission San Xavier del Bac, the 17th-centruy Spanish mission known as “The White Dove of the Desert.”
 In the evening, “cheer” the hero and “boo” the villain at Tucson’s authentic musical comedy melodrama, the Gaslight Theatre.

 Day Nine — St. Joseph Apache Mission